mobijoker/Cyber/_posts/en/2016-05-16-add-googe-analytics-to-a-jekyll-website.md

 Create a file called `google-analytics.html` in the `_includes` catalog of your Jekyll website.
 Insert your tracking code to this file.

-Copy this code and I recommend that you paste it within the `_layouts/default.html` file, right towards the top within the `<head>` tag.
-This will ensure that the code snippet will be added to every page so you can keep track of your whole website.

-add the tracking code before the </head> tag on

-**5.** Call the advertisements template in a post template.
+**5.** Call the google-analytics template from a default template.

-Go into the `_layouts` catalog and find the `post.html` file (or any layout file for which you would like ads displayed) and insert the following code.
+Go into the `_layouts` catalog, find the `default.html` file and insert the following code right before the `</head>` tag.

 ```
 {% raw %}{% include google-analytics.html %}{% endraw %}
 ```

-I place this right after the `{{ content }}`, but the placements is totally up to you.
-In my case an ads will be displayed at the end of each blog post, just above the comments section.

-**6.** Reporting.

-Now you are all set up, simply publish your website (note your website must be live for this to take effect).
-Then within the Google Analytics home page, select the `Reporting` tab at the top of the page.
-From here you will be able to see reports for the number of page views, geospatial information, technology and even your sites behaviour.
+This will ensure that the code snippet will be added to every page so you can keep track of your whole website.

+**Note:** Some themes have a separeted file with head section (`<head></head>` tags).
+This file can be named `head.html` and be placed in the `_includes` catalog.

+That’s it!
+Once tracking is set up, Google Analytics will start collecting data immediately.
+After a few days, you can start reviewing the reports.